AMERICAN INTEGRITY STANDS READY TO ASSIST IMPACTED POLICYHOLDERS

 View the Homeowners Claims Bill of Rights.

-It’s important to know that, after an event of this magnitude, we respond to claims based on severity – our first priority will be to assist customers whose homes are uninhabitable to help them obtain safe shelter, food and other basic needs.
+It’s important to know that we respond to claims based on severity – our first priority will be to assist customers whose homes are uninhabitable to help them obtain safe shelter, food, and other basic needs.
 We appreciate your patience and understanding, and we’re committed to keeping you posted throughout the claims process.
-Once an adjuster has assessed the damage at your home, you can expect a settlement of your claim within 30 days.

 Does your policy include Additional Living Expenses (ALE) coverage?